3 Environmental Factors Of Obesity You Should Be Aware Of

 If you have a furry friend, let your children take them out for a walk.
 Play an outdoor game with your children on the weekends, go for a swim together, or take them out for a hike.
 The parent-child bond you reinforce through this will be an added bonus.

-2. Influence Of Fast-Food Restaurants And Food Advertising
+2. The Lure Of Fast Food Joints And Food Advertising

 The easiest way around this is to cook easy and preservable meals at home on weekends or prepare for weekday meals in advance.
 Follow this list of meal-prepping ideas for weight loss.
 But make sure you sneak in a treat once in a while just so you don’t tire of healthy eating and give up midway through your weight loss program.